Hi, I'm Victor.

 3. If you’re starting a business with your friend, ask a coach/advisor to join you.
 You *will* disagree on things and it’s good to have a third-party “coach” before that moment surfaces.

 4. If you don’t plan to have kids, start a savings account for your friends’ kids.
 Put a small amount of money in that account every month, enough to have $1,000 or so by the time they graduate.
+Find out here who can pay into a junior isa.
 Then around that time, take each person out to dinner and tell them they can take a trip anywhere in the world — you’ll cover airfare.
 It will be wildly special to share this moment you’ve thought about for years.

 5. Get good at asking for what you need.